numpy/numpy/doc/neps/nep-0053-c-abi-evolution.rst

 This mechanism is much the same as the `Python limited API`_ since NumPy's C-API has a similar need for ABI stability.

-Breaking the c-API and changing the ABI
+Breaking the C-API and changing the ABI
 ---------------------------------------

 NumPy has too many functions, many of which are aliases.
 The following